safespring/web/content/career/cfo.md

 For the right person we are happy to offer an interesting roll, good salary and a position in the strongest team in our market. we also want to offer you an opportunity to invest with us in the company.

+<div id="info"></div>

 ## How to apply
 You're welcome to apply contacting Safespring directly or through LinkedIn.
 If you have any questions don't hesitate to contact Mikael Schütt, VP at Safespring.

-{{< 2calltoaction "Apply on LinkedIn" "https://www.linkedin.com/jobs/view/2427471416/?refId=p1QRACgI5RVRBWS72znboQ%3D%3D&trackingId=tjaJpzWhRyH8qYtafCzOpQ%3D%3D" "Send email to Mikael" "mailto:mikael.schutt@safespring.se" >}}
+{{< 2calltoaction "Apply on LinkedIn" "https://www.linkedin.com/jobs/view/2427471416/?refId=p1QRACgI5RVRBWS72znboQ%3D%3D&trackingId=tjaJpzWhRyH8qYtafCzOpQ%3D%3D" "Contact Mikael Schütt" "mailto:mikael.schutt@safespring.se" >}}

 ## About Safespring

-Safespring is a Nordic startup delivering EU compliant infrastructure as a Service, based on open-source software.
+Safespring is a Nordic company delivering EU compliant infrastructure as a Service, based on open-source software.
 Our Services enables customers to innovate quickly, reducing time to market and removing technical constraints while increasing efficiency levels and retaining data sovereignty.

 From our professional data centers in Sweden and Norway our delivery of Infrastructure-as-a-Service include Safespring Compute, Storage and Backup.
 The services are flexible, fully automated and based on self-service through our API or portal.
 Our value proposition includes open standards, data privacy and compliance to European laws and regulations.
 Our customers include some of the largest research and education organizations, government authorities and Software-as-a-Service companies in Sweden and Norway.